suburbaru/Dacxbets/README.md

 ## Rules

-1. Don’t post in the prediction group.
-Please use the talk group for discussions or support requests.
+1. **Don't share any information regarding the predictions and advice with anyone outside of the group.
+If you do so, you will get perma banned from the group without refund.**
+2. Please post your help and support reuqests in the support channel.
+This speeds up the whole process of getting help and also simplifies our work.
-2. Be nice to each other in the talk group.
+3. Be nice to each other in the discussion channel.
 It’s a friendly place and people should be pleasant to each other.

 ## Recommended Betting Sites
 - **[Pinnacle]**: Pinnacle is an Asian bookie which means that you will not have any problems with limitations.
 We would definitely highly recommend this bookie.
 Please note that you have to be 18+ and that Pinnacle is not available in every country (e.g. Germany).
 Therefore, please check if you are eligible for registration before creating a new account.